deus-libri/preflate/README.md

          would be 3 bytes...
 - 0.3.2 - bug fix: preflate would occasionally believe that it could treat "abaaaa" as a sequence of a's, totally ignoring the b.
-          Thanks to Gonzalo Munez for finding this.
+          Thanks to Gonzalo Munoz for finding this.

 License